<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Wondering how to get your hands on some of this money?
 You need to apply for the two main forms of financial aid: the FAFSA and the CSS Profile.

-FAFSA is the Free Application for Federal Student Aid, which is used to determine the eligibility for aid that a person is qualified to receive from the government to help pay for college.
+The FAFSA (which stands for the Free Application for Federal Student Aid), determines the aid eligibility a person is qualified to receive from the government to help pay for college.

 There are a few important words in the title.

-2. This application is how the federal government determines whether someone is eligible for any type of aid, grants and loans alike.
+2. This application is how the federal government determines whether someone is eligible for any type of aid, grant, or loan alike

 Completing the FAFSA qualifies you for several different types of aid.
 We've put together a helpful chart to help you understand the types of aid, along with examples.